apacheignite/documentation/sql/indexes.md

 [/block]
 There are multiple things you should consider when choosing indexes for your Ignite application.

 - Indexes are not free.
-They consume memory, also each index needs to be updated separately, thus your cache update performance can be lower if you have more indexes.
-On top of that optimizer can do more mistakes by choosing a wrong index to run a query.
+They consume memory, also each index needs to be updated separately, thus your cache update performance can be poorer when you have more indexes set up.
+On top of that, the optimizer might do more mistakes by choosing a wrong index to run a query.
 [block:callout]
 {
   "type": "danger",
   "title": "It is a bad strategy to index everything!"
 }
 [/block]
 - Indexes are just sorted data structures.
-If you define an index on the fields (a,b,c) , the records are sorted first on a, then b, then c.
+If you define an index for the fields `(a,b,c)` then the records will be sorted first by `a`, then by `b` and only then by `c`.
 [block:callout]
 {
   "type": "info",